Confederate Memorial (Arlington National Cemetery): Dedicating the memorial

 The dedication ceremony for the Confederate Memorial was held on June 4, 1914.
 Although numerous dignitaries and Confederate groups were invited to attend, only a single Union veterans' group was asked to do so (because, the UDC said, there was limited seating).
 The Union veterans' group which was invited was the 23rd New Jersey Regiment, which made a major donation early in the fund-raising process.
 But its leaders could not be reached and no representative from the unit attended.

 The ceremony began with music from the 5th Cavalry Regiment Band, which entertained the more than 4,000 people who attended the ceremony, including all members of Congress.
 The invocation was delivered by the Rev. Dr. Randolph H. McKim, pastor of the Church of the Epiphany (a historic Episcopal church located at 1317 G Street NW).
 Hilary Herbert acted as the master of ceremonies.
 Former Confederate general Bennett H. Young, National Commander of the United Confederate Veterans, spoke first, followed by Washington Gardner, a former sergeant with the 65th Ohio Volunteer Infantry and National Commander of the Grand Army of the Republic.
 Colonel Robert Edward Lee III (USA), grandson of General Robert E. Lee, then addressed the audience on the meaning of the memorial.
 Herbert spoke briefly and then, on behalf of the ACMA, turned the memorial over to the UDC.
-Mrs. Daisy McLaurin Stevens, President of the UDC, accepted the memorial and delivered her own a brief oration.
+Daisy McLaurin Stevens, President of the UDC, accepted the memorial and delivered her own a brief oration.

 Following the speakers, the Confederate Memorial was unveiled by 11-year-old Paul Herbert Micou, grandson of Hilary Herbert.
 A 21-gun artillery salute followed, and then Mrs. Stevens presented the memorial to President Wilson as a gift to the American people.

 The dedication program was to have concluded with a major address by President Wilson followed by mass singing, wreath-laying and other floral tributes, a benediction by Reverend Andrew R. Bird of the Church of the Pilgrims (a Presbyterian church located in Washington, D.C.), and a wreath-laying at the Civil War Unknowns Monument.
 But a thunderstorm broke over the crowd as the President neared the end of his remarks.
 With no marquee or other shelter nearby for the crowd, most attendees rushed for their automobiles and returned to the city.
 The President left as well, and the dedication ceremony ended abruptly.
 The floral tributes were quickly deposited at the foot of the memorial, and the wreath hurriedly placed at the Civil War Unknowns memorial.
 The cost of the ceremony was $2,660 ($ in dollars).